veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 You can use JsonPatch to update data within the graph, such as adding, updating, or removing extension properties.
 See a sample scenario on how to do it.

-Start with the following properties collection:
+You start with a payload with the following properties collection.

 ```json
 "properties": [